Purposeful Living

 When critical thoughts about myself arise, I remind myself to be tender with myself in the same way I’m tender with my kids.
 I forgive myself for making mistakes and aim to care for my body in the same way I care for their little bodies.

-This mindset helps me resist some of the following behaviors: It keeps me from shoving sugar into my mouth to fill an emotional void; I’m far less critical when I look in the mirror; I’m willing to invest in vitamins and healthy food for the good of my body; I exercise for the well-being of my body and not primarily to burn calories or chase a cultural image.
+This mindset helps me resist some of the following behaviors: It keeps me from shoving food into my mouth to fill an emotional void; I’m far less critical when I look in the mirror; I’m willing to invest in vitamins and healthy food for the good of my body; I exercise for the well-being of my body and not primarily to burn calories or chase a cultural image.

 Try embracing this mindset for yourself.
 Imagine your most precious loved one when self-critical thoughts arise.
 Remind yourself to be loving and caring with your body in the same way you love and care for your loved one.